coq/coq/doc/sphinx/using/libraries/writing.rst

 .. note::

-   Coq and its standard library follow this deprecation policy:
+   Rocq and its standard library follow this deprecation policy:

-   * it should always be possible for a project written in Coq to be compatible with two successive major versions,
+   * it should always be possible for a project written in Rocq to be compatible with two successive major versions,
    * features must be deprecated in one major version before removal,
-   * Coq developers should provide an estimate of the required effort to fix a project with respect to a given change,
+   * Rocq developers should provide an estimate of the required effort to fix a project with respect to a given change,
    * breaking changes should be clearly documented in the public release notes, along with recommendations on how to fix a project